Castel d’Appiano, one of the major castles of South Tyrol, is one of the destinations of the Three Castles Walk.

 Particular worth to be visited is the unique pentagonal donjon and the chapel, inside which there is a fresco cycle which is one of the best preserved all over Tyrol.
 The Roman frescos dating back to the 13th century illustrate 13 motifs of tradition (someone eating dumplings, haunting scenes) of the time in which the castle has been built.
 Also the tower located slightly below is part of the complex of Castel d’Appiano.
 The very high, white calcimined “Kreideturm” (Chalk Tower) has been preserved in its original height and is surrounded by a little circular wall.
 Inside this castle there is a castle tavern.
 And how to reach Castel d’Appiano?
 From the parking space at Missiano the hiking trail leads in half an hour to the castle, alternatively there’s also a castle shuttle service.

-Opening hours: from April 6 to the end of October 2019
+Opening hours: from April 4 to the beginning of November 2020

 from Thursday to Tuesday from 10 am to 6 pm